-Find information on non-profit organizations and charities that offer services and programs to help people pay their bills, rent, and mortgages.
+Find information on non-profit organizations, churches and charities that offer services and programs to help people pay their bills, rent, and mortgages.
 These groups all seek to provide the resources that are necessary for families and individuals to achieve self-sufficiency over the long term.
-They accomplish this by providing short term aid for hardships people may be facing, and longer term programs so people can get back on their feet.
+The agencies accomplish this by providing short term aid for hardships people may be facing, information on job placement, credit counseling, or longer term programs so people can get back on their feet.

 Emergency assistance for bills and rent

 HELP Ministries is an organization that is made up of about 150 local churches.
 HELP has provided emergency services to thousands of people each and every year over the last 25 years.
 They also offer case management and other support.

 Emergency services provided by HELP and its member churches include food referrals, grants for rent assistance, emergency shelter, and home heating fuel.
 In some cases the charity will also offer families low income loans.
 Other resources include PPL assistance, furniture or clothing referrals, mortgage payments, travel and prescription programs.
 These services and resources are provided in collaboration with many non-profits in Harrisburg, including churches, government and private dollars and local foundations.